-If you are on a fixed income, you may be able to get extra help with the high cost of health care.
-A Medicare Savings Program can pay deductibles, coinsurance and other costs that aren’t ordinarily covered by Medicare.
+If you are on a fixed income, you may be able to get Extra Help with the high cost of health care.
+A Medicare Savings Program can pay deductibles, coinsurance, and other expenses that aren’t ordinarily covered by Medicare.

 Understanding the Medicare Savings Programs

 There are four kinds of savings programs, or MSPs, each tailored to a different set of circumstances:

 - Qualified Medicare Beneficiary, or QMB, pays most of your out of pocket costs, including deductibles, copays, and premiums for Part B, and the premium for Part A, if you have one.
 If you qualify for the QMB Medicare program, you are also automatically eligible for the Extra Help program for prescriptions.

 - Specified Low-Income Medicare Beneficiary, or SLMB, pays your Part B premium.
 It also automatically qualifies you for Extra Help.

 - Qualified Individual, also known as QI or ALMB, offers the same benefits as the SLMB Medicare program, but you can qualify for benefits with a higher income.

 - Qualified Disabled and Working Individual, or QDWI, pays the monthly Part A premium for a qualified individual with a disability or another individual who is working and ineligible for free Part A coverage.

 What are the Income Limits for Extra Help in 2020

 The Medicare Savings Program is for people with a limited income and few resources.
 Monthly income and assets determine eligibility.